mcwatts/Hitchhiker/README.md

 ## Docker
 The following directions are to run only the dockerfile.
+It is not neccesary if you have run the bash script.
 You will need to be in Hitchhiker directory.

 Build the dockerfile.